-First priority in each category will be given to children who will have an older sibling attending the school in September 2019.
+First priority in each category will be given to children who will have an older sibling attending the school in September 2021.

-- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the parish of St Joseph's Sunderland (see note 3) - 3.
-Other Catholic children. (see note 3) - 4.
-Other looked after and previously looked after children. (see note 2) - 5.
-Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
-Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 7.
-Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 8.
+- 1. Catholic looked after and previously looked after children, including children previously in state care outside of England who have ceased to be in that state care as a result of being adopted (See Notes 2 & 3) - 1.
+Catholic children who are resident in the parish of St Joseph's Sunderland (see note 3) - 2.
+Other Catholic children. (see note 3) - 3.
+Other looked after and previously looked after children. (see note 2) - 4.
+Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 5.
+Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 6.
+Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 7.
 Any other children.